-Our skincare guide on how to apply tretinoin is easy, simple, and written from experience.
-If you apply tretinoin correctly, you can avoid major irritation.
+Our how to apply Tretinoin guide is easy, simple, and written from experience.
+Learn how to apply tretinoin correctly to avoid irritation and improve results.

 In order to sail through your tretinoin adjustment period, proper product use is absolutely essential.
 If tretinoin is misused, the side effects can be pretty uncomfortable.